suskin/template-stack-experience/wordpress-workload/go-templates/composition-install-hook/README.md

-# composition, no install hook
+# composition, with an install hook

 If a stack author wants to compose the resources from multiple other stacks, they can do that.
 This example contains configuration for